Humanistic Studies (HUM STUD)

 The ways in which films reflect and influence society.
 Examines films for their social content and the social milieu of their creation, the ways in which different cultures use films and the cross-cultural influences which occur.

 HUM STUD 213.
-Ethnic Diversity and Human Values.
+Ethnic Diversity in America Past and Present.
 3 Credits.

 Fall and Spring.